 Also, the desire to wed remains despite our knowledge of the high chances of the marriage ending at some point.
 In terms of UK statistics, one in ten marriages will not last five years, and somewhere between a third and a half will eventually end in divorce (more exact statistics are difficult due to yearly fluctuations).
-Of course, there is probably even more pressure on in the case of the royal wedding, due to the high rates of separation in William’s family (three out of four of the Queen’s children having been divorced).
+Of course, there is probably even more pressure on in the case of the royal wedding, due to the high rates of separation in the royal family (three out of four of the Queen’s children having been divorced).

-So what does it mean that people, Kate and William included, are choosing to marry despite all of this?
+So what does it mean that people are choosing to marry despite all of this?
 Perhaps it speaks to a great deal of hope that is being placed on romantic love, to the extent that some have suggested that it is almost a new religion in its own right.
 At a time when work is precarious, and when many people do not have strong religious beliefs, relationships are often the place that they turn to seek out validation, meaning and belonging.
 This is quite a change from past times when relationships generally served more practical purposes to do with finance, work and the raising of children.
 As historian, Stephanie Coontz, puts it: ‘people have always loved a love story.
 But for most of the past our ancestors did not try to live in one’.
 These days we do try to live in a love story, seeking out The One and hoping for a happily-ever-after despite all the evidence against this being the most likely outcome.

 The pressure is on relationships to fulfil us in every way throughout our – increasingly long – lives.
 However, we also know that relationships are a point of great potential struggle and pain.
 Living up close alongside somebody for many, many years may be one of the most difficult things that any of us do.
 Indeed, Carol Tavris and Elliot Aronson argue that romantic relationships are the most dangerous places to be because they are where we are forced to confront ourselves and to learn about how we are capable of behaving.
 It might be possible to keep up a shiny, happy veneer with our work colleagues, our neighbours, and even our families once we are no longer living with them, but our partner gets to see us when we are at our most tired, stressed and ill.